kevin15daniel/Typing-Performance-Analysis-Using-Regression-Model/README.md

 # Predict typing performance metrics
 prediction = model.predict(input_data)

-print("Typing Performance Metrics:", prediction)
+print("Predicted Typing Performance Metrics:", prediction)
 ```

 This will return the predicted typing performance metrics for the given input data.

 ## Conclusion

 This **Typing Performance Analysis Using Regression Model** is a powerful tool for analyzing and predicting typing performance metrics.
-It's robust, accurate, and can be easily integrated into various applications where typing performance analysis is required.
+It is robust, accurate, and can be easily integrated into various applications where typing performance analysis is necessary.